Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Estimating Price-Sensitivity Parameters

 Our overall scheme for constructing the estimator of price-sensitivity parameters $\bs{\theta}$ based on the \textit{reduced form} \eqref{eq:main_sp_local} comprises of two stages.
-In the first-stage, we create two estimators, $\hat{P}_{it}$ and $\hat{Y}_{it}$, for $g(\bs{X_{it}}) = \mathbb{E}[P_{it}|\bs{X_{it}}]$ and $\mathbb{E}[Y_{it}|\bs{X_{it}}]$ respectively using machine learning methods.
+In the first-stage, we create two estimators, $\hat{P}_{it}$ and $\hat{Y}_{it}$, for $g(\bs{X_{it}}) = \mathbb{E}[P_{it}|\bs{X_{it}}]$ and $\mathbb{E}[Y_{it}|\bs{X_{it}}]$, respectively, using machine learning methods.
 For $\hat{P}_{it}$ the response variable is the observed price and for $\hat{Y}_{it}$ the response variable is the observed bookings.
 Given the estimates from the first stage, in the second stage we estimate parameters of a Poisson generalized linear model.
-The use of non-parametric ML based methods for the estimators of $\hat{P}_{it}$ and $\hat{Y}_{it}$ allows us to bring more complex representation of the feature space $\bs{X_{it}}$ into the model while still being able to perform the second-stage estimation via a tractable and interpretable Poisson generalized linear model form.
+The use of non-parametric ML-based methods for the estimators of $\hat{P}_{it}$ and $\hat{Y}_{it}$ allows us to bring more complex representation of the feature space $\bs{X_{it}}$ into the model while still being able to perform the second-stage estimation via a tractable and interpretable Poisson generalized linear model form.

 In this work, we use neural networks for constructing the first-stage estimators and Bayesian dynamic generalized linear models (DGLM) for the second stage estimation as will be discussed in the following sections.
-Similar to \cite{chernozhukov2018double, semenova2017estimation, athey2019generalized}, and \cite{mackey2018orthogonal}, we take a cross-fitting approach in our two-stage scheme to prevent overfitting, where the data is split into $K$-folds and for each fold the first stage predictions used in the second stage are from first-stage models trained on other folds.
+The use of Bayesian methods in the second stage is mainly done to get online estimators of $\bs{\theta}$ which are convenient for practical applications.
+Any concern regarding the regularization bias due to implicit regularization in Bayesian methods can be mitigated by considering prior distributions with high variance.
+Furthermore, the Bayesian approach also provides a principled way to quantify uncertainty on the estimate of price-sensitivity parameters which is not only useful for validating the model but can also drive reinforcement learning-based approaches for price optimization.
+Similar to \cite{chernozhukov2018double, semenova2017estimation, athey2019generalized}, and \cite{mackey2018orthogonal}, we use cross-fitting approach in our two-stage scheme to prevent overfitting, where the data is split into $K$-folds and for each fold the first stage predictions used in the second stage estimation are from first-stage models trained on other folds.
+As shown in \cite{chernozhukov2018double} prevention of over-fitting in the construction of first stage estimators for $\mathbb{E}[Y_{it}|\bs{X_{it}}]$ and $\mathbb{E}[P_{it}|\bs{X_{it}}]$ plays a key role in getting $\sqrt{n}$-consistent two-stage estimators for $\bs{\theta}$.